bhagya-gundal/Challenge-Writing/README.md

 ## Your submission:
 The jupyter notebook should include a detailed analysis and conclusion.
-Please submit the notebook and any other code you wrote into a zipped folder and e-mail to "ni.brown@neu.edu" & "nikbearbrown@gmail.com".
+Please submit the notebook and any other code you wrote into a zipped folder and e-mail to "nikbearbrown@gmail.com".

 ### Thank You!